-- Use the PayPal Review your information page as your Confirm order page to further streamline the user experience when you do not need the benefits associated with paying on your site.
+- Use the PayPal Review your information page as your Order Confirmation page to further streamline the user experience when you do not need the benefits associated with paying on your site.
 This strategy can lead to a better order completion rate, also known as a conversion rate.

 Configure the look and feel of PayPal pages to match the look and feel of your site by specifying the:

 - Gradient fill color of the border around the cart review area

 - Language in which PayPal content is displayed